 Bone Density Screening

 Men and women should start getting tested for osteoporosis with a bone density test at age 50.
 Those with risk factors for osteoporosis, like low body weight or fractures, should be screened before.
-For this test, known as a DEXA scan, you have to lie on a table while a low-dose X-ray machine takes images of the bones.
+For this test, known as a DEXA scan, you must lie on a table while a low-dose X-ray machine takes images of the bones.
 The regularity of this screening differs depending on bone density and other risk factors.

 Colon Cancer Screening